Travel to Thailand from the US

 The important thing to know about insurance and Thailand is that foreigners are not eligible for any form of free medical care.
 No matter the circumstance, if an American needs medical attention, they need to pay for it.
 Depending on the severity, this could amount to thousands of dollars in out-of-pocket costs.

-Travel Insurance is something that is better to have and not need, then need and not have.
-Your travel insurance doesn’t just cover Covid.
+Travel Insurance to Thailand is something that is better to have and not need, then need and not have.
+Your Thailand travel insurance doesn’t just cover Covid.
 Comprehensive travel insurance will also cover:

 • Medical emergencies